-Educating your employees on addiction prevention as well as treatment and recovery options is one of the best things you can do.
-Recovery Keys offers a Corporate Education Program that can be fully customized to your company’s unique needs and challenges.
-We will educate your management and employees on how to identify those affected by addiction and how they can appropriately help them.
-Our program covers the many ways addiction can affect productivity and lays out the risks that coincide with substance abuse in the workplace.
+Educating your employees on addiction prevention as well as treatment for substance abuse and recovery options is one of the best things you can do.
+Our drug and alcohol treatment canter offers a Corporate Education Program that can be fully customized to your company’s unique needs and challenges.
+We will educate your management and employees on how to identify those affected by addiction and substance abuse and how they can appropriately help them.
+Our program covers the many ways drug and alcohol abuse can affect productivity and lays out the risks that coincide with substance abuse in the workplace.

 If your company is one of the many that is now offering an Employee Assistance Program (EAP), the Recovery Keys Corporate Education Program can be a key component in its success.
 Increasing the health of your individual employees means the increased health of your company as a whole.
 EAPs are designed to help employees deal with any personal issues that affect their job performance, including substance abuse.
-They seek to aid in employee wellness by offering education and training, a confidential path to assistance with addiction, treatment and counseling, and even assistance with accessing drug treatment services.
-Recovery Keys can help your company achieve the goals of an EAP.
+They seek to aid in employee wellness by offering education and training, a confidential path to assistance with addiction, substance abuse treatment and counseling, and even assistance with accessing drug treatment services.
+Our rehabilitation center in Jacksonville, FL can help your company achieve the goals of an EAP.

 The Costs of Addiction in the Workplace

 One of the best ways to avoid these costs is to be proactive.
-Educating your employees and management on the signs of addiction and how to reach out for help with addiction can save your company money while also helping your employees.
+Educating your employees and management on the signs of drug abuse or alcohol abuse and how to reach out for help with addiction can save your company money while also helping your employees.